What Personal Injury Lawyers Do in Car Accident Injury Cases

 We will evaluate the facts of your case, and speak honestly to you about your strengths and any weaknesses you may have with your case.
 This is so you will be able to make an educated decision regarding the next steps to be taken in your case.

 We will determine from the facts of the case what insurance coverages may or may not apply.
-The accident and injury or personal injury lawyer on your case will then notify each insurance company that may have coverage to ensure you trigger coverage and can recover any amounts owed on the claim.
+The accident and injury or personal injury attorney in Dallas on your case will then notify each insurance company that may have coverage to ensure you trigger coverage and can recover any amounts owed on the claim.
 We will keep in contact with you, and ask that you keep in contact with us in case you move, change phones, or have a change in your condition.

 When your case is ready to be settled we will evaluate your claim and review this evaluation with you.
 We will then submit a settlement proposal to the correct entity or entities to ensure you claim receives proper compensation.

 If a lawsuit is needed, we will evaluate your case for the purpose of litigation, to let you know the costs involved, our evaluation of your likelihood of success, and what evidence we will use to prove each and every element of your case.
 Each case is different, and each case has different factors to take into consideration for settlement purposes.
-When you ask "What does a personal injury lawyer do?", the answer will depend on the case.
+When you ask "What does a Dallas personal injury attorney do?", the answer will depend on the case.
 To successfully pursue a case, different actions may need to be taken, depending on the facts of that particular case.

 Types of Cases We Take:

-Examples of types of Texas accident and injury cases we pursue include and cases where someone has been harmed in some way by a car crash, an unsafe condition, criminal behavior, breaking regulations, or unsafe behavior.
+Examples of types of Texas accident and injury cases we pursue include and cases where someone has been harmed in some way by a car wreck, an unsafe condition, criminal behavior, breaking regulations, or unsafe behavior.

 Typically this will include a people who disregard traffic regulations and rules.
 It can also include a person's job or work breaking the law or a well known safety rule which puts their employee or others in harms way; corporations or companies who break regulations, laws, and do not follow rules which leads to harm; commercial trucks and 18 wheelers committing crimes and traffic violations; these and various other high risk and illegal behavior which usually boils down to someone breaking a law or a well known safety rule that ends up causing death or injury to an unsuspecting person or a person who did not deserve to be placed in the situation they ended up in.

 Courts, insurance companies, and big business tend to label this as negligence, or torts.
 Often, its more than that - depending on the level of knowledge of the wrongdoer.
-Often the behaviour can so disregard the safety of others that it is actually criminal behavior.
-Too many times the objective of the insurance company is to hide their insureds behaviour, negligence, and crimes in the dark (to avoid having to pay).
+Often the behavior can so disregard the safety of others that it is actually criminal behavior.
+Too many times the objective of the insurance company is to hide their insureds behavior, negligence, and crimes in the dark (to avoid having to pay).
 Its my objective to bring the actions that led to the injury into the light, for all to see, and to send a message to the community that this type behavior is not tolerated where families (parents, children, aunts, uncles, brothers, sisters, grandparents, grandchildren) are put in dangers where they live, work, and travel through.

-I represent people who the insurance companies like to say have been involved in "automobile accidents, truck accidents, motorcycle accidents, auto accident with a pedestrian, traffic accident with a bicycle, negligent slip and falls, dangerous and well known dog bite incidents, and other premises liability incidents".
+We represent people who the insurance companies like to say have been involved in "automobile accidents, truck accidents, motorcycle accidents, auto accident with a pedestrian, traffic accident with a bicycle, negligent slip and falls, dangerous and well known dog bite incidents, and other premises liability incidents".
 Insurance companies have learned to twist the meaning of these words "accident" and "incident" to attempt to give them innocent connotations - this is done to minimize the bad behavior involved.
 They have become expert marketers in attempting to convince courts, legislators, and jurors that "accidents" are not the fault of anyone, and therefor nobody should have to take responsibility for those actions (especially when there is an accident and injury involved).

 Insurers, big business, and others who wish to avoid responsibility for bad behavior which results in harm try to convince others that since the result (death, personal injury, and harm) was not intended, then nobody should have to pay anybody for anything that was a result; including them wishing to avoid responsibility for death, hospital bills, emergency care, surgery, medical bills, therapy, care from a chiropractor, visits to your general practitioner, ambulance rides, lost income, lost earning capacity for those who are self employed, property damage to the vehicles involved, towing, rental bills, diminished value of the auto or vehicle, or anything else that was a result of their "choice" to break a law, regulation, or rule that caused harm and personal injury to others.